AmplitudeAudio/doc-sdk/docs/api/engine/Engine/index.md

 !!! function "[[nodiscard]] virtual AmReal32 GetDopplerFactor() const = 0"

-    Get the engine Doppler factor.
+    Get the Doppler factor, as set in the loaded engine configuration file.

     :material-keyboard-return: **Return**